MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

        post["imageFile"] = imageFile
     Into code that uses Swift properties:
        post.imageFile = imageFile
-3. By implementing the `parseClassName` you create a connection between the Parse class and your Swift class
+3. By implementing the `parseClassName` you create a connection between the Parse class and your Swift class.
-4. `init` and `initialize` are pure boilerplate code - copy these two into any custom Parse class that you're creating
+4. `init` and `initialize` are pure boilerplate code - copy these two into any custom Parse class that you're creating.

 Now, we have set up the skeleton for our Parse class.
 Follow these steps whenever you want to create a custom Parse class in your own apps.

+##Extending the skeleton

+We have laid the groundwork to improve our photo uploading code - now lets take the next step.
+It should be extremely easy to create a new `Post` and assign an image to it.
+Ideally this should be three lines of code:

+    let post = Post()
+    post.image = image
+    post.uploadPost()

+To accomplish this, we need to move the image upload into the `Post` class.
+This also includes the code for the conversion of a `UIImage` into `NSData`:

+    let imageData = UIImageJPEGRepresentation(image, 0.8)

+All of the code that prepares the `Post` to be uploaded should be part of the `uploadPost` method.

+First, let's add an `image` property to our `Post` class:
+<div class="action"></div>
+Add the following property to the `Post` class:

+    var image: UIImage?

+Next, we'll move the uploading code into the `uploadPost` method.

+<div class="action"></div>
+Add the following method to the `Post` class:

+    func uploadPost() {
+      // 1
+      let imageData = UIImageJPEGRepresentation(image, 0.8)
+      let imageFile = PFFile(data: imageData)
+      imageFile.save()
+      // 2
+      self.imageFile = imageFile
+      save()
+    }

+1. Whenever the `uploadPost` method is called, we grab the photo that shall be uploaded from the `image` property; turn it into a `PFFile` and upload it.
+2. Once we have saved the `imageFile` we assign it to `self` (which is the `Post` that's being uploaded).
+Then we call `save()` to store the `Post`.

+Now creating a `Post` and uploading it has become a lot simpler.
+We can change the code in the `TimelineViewController` accordingly.

+<div class="action"></div>
+Update the `takePhoto` method in the `TimelineViewController` class to use the new `Post` class:

+    func takePhoto() {
+      // instantiate photo taking class, provide callback for when photo is selected photoTakingHelper =
+        PhotoTakingHelper(viewController: self.tabBarController!) { (image: UIImage?) in
+          let post = Post()
+          post.image = image
+          post.uploadPost()
+      }
+    }